IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5b-objstor.md

 You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use IBM Cloud (formerly IBM Bluemix) object storage for file input and output.

+## **Deprecation**
+IBM Cloud will no longer offer the Object Storage OpenStack Swift service as of March 31, 2018.

 ## Before you start

 Before you run the Apache Beam 2.1 `FileStreamSample` sample application, you must configure and run the following services on IBM Cloud®: